 Hair Transplant Surgery Using Sharp Implanter Pens

 Implanter pens re-insert grafts into the scalp at the same time a recipient site is created using a sharp needle.
 This can be misleadingly called Direct Hair Implantation (DHI) as hairs are described to be “directly implanted” with a needle/ sharp implanter pen (1).
-There are two types- Choi Implanter Pens and Lion Implanter Pens- both are very similar and don’t appear to make a difference to the outcome of a hair transplant (2).
+There are two types- Choi Implanter Pens and Lion Implanter Pens- both are very similar and don’t make a difference to the outcome of a hair transplant (2).

 How Do Implanter Pens Work?